emtiu/freebsd-outerbase/README.md

 ## detailed description
 ### installing
-`outerbase-installer.sh` expects to be run from the shell of a stock FreeBSD installer image such as `FreeBSD-13.0-RELEASE-amd64-memstick.img`.
+`outerbase-installer.sh` expects to be run from the shell of a stock FreeBSD installer image such as `FreeBSD-13.2-RELEASE-amd64-memstick.img`.
 When run without arguments, it just shows the output of `gpart show` to help in selecting the right drive and exits.

 To run the installation, execute `outerbase-installer.sh` with the name of the target drive (without "`/dev/`") as the only argument.
 For example, to use /dev/ada0 for the installation—**which will be erased by `gpart destroy -F` in the process!**—run:

     sh outerbase-installer.sh ada0

 **In setting up the system for booting, the script expects:**
-* an amd64 machine with UEFI boot enabled
+* an amd64 machine with UEFI boot
 * no other operating systems
 * to create the machine's only EFI System Partition (ESP) on the target drive

-*Patches are welcome to support other configurations.*

 The script then proceeds to:
 1. create partitions, set up encryption, create the zpool,